 Mud Island River Park

-Experience the river on the river.
+Experience the river on the river at Mud Island River Park.
 Let the little ones play in the water while you stroll this replica of the Lower Mississippi River.
-Although the River Park is free, the Mississippi River Museum is $10 for adults, $8 ages 4-11.

 Hike, Bike & Play at Shelby Farms Park